 - Make sure your home and work areas are ergonomically correct – especially when using a keyboard.

 If you are suffering with hand pain, seek care from a hand doctor.
-Many sufferers find relief by integrating a treatment program that includes Chiropractic, Physical Therapy, Nutrition and/or Acupuncture.
-Do not allow hand numbness or pain in wrist prevent you from working or enjoying activities.
-Contact us today if you are experiencing hand pain at (732) 254-5553.
+Many sufferers find relief by integrating a treatment program that includes Chiropractic, Physical Therapy, Pain Management, Nutrition and/or Acupuncture.
+Do not allow hand numbness or pain in wrist from preventing you from working, enjoying activities and emotional well-being.
+In pain… come in for a Free Consultation at The AIMS clinic.